 I think even a lifetime won’t be enough to explore all the stores in one of the biggest malls in the world – The Dubai Mall.
 If you are a shopaholic and spend most of the time in the mall then I am not the one to say.
 Needless to say I only go to some of the malls when I am truly pumped up coz there is so much to walk.
 Thanks to the baby stroller atleast you have your hands free.

-Off all the places, I really love going to the Souqs (meaning Old Market).
-If its shopping for dry fruits – spices – handicrafts or Gold (The price is 50% less than stores, excluding Gold of course).
+Of all the places, I really love going to the Souqs (meaning old market).
+If its shopping for dry fruits , spices, handicrafts or gold (price is 50% less than stores, excluding Gold of course).
 The Gold Market is regulated and you won’t find much difference in price, but you can bargain on the making charges.
-Apart from the prices I really like the feel of this place.
+Apart from the prices, I really like the feel of this place.

 Being a Foodie, Dubai is one of the best places you can be.
 The countless number of amazing buffet, cuisines and world class food is only miles away.
 Pick the cuisine you want and you shall have it :).
 Most of the restaurant offer home delivery too.